orchestral/docs/src/contributing.md

 <a name="feature-requests"></a>
 ## Feature Requests

-If you have an idea for a new feature you would like to see added to Orchestra Platform, you may create an issue on Github with `[Request]` in the title.
+If you have an idea for a new feature you would like to see added to Orchestra Platform, you may create an issue on GitHub with `[Request]` in the title.
 The feature request will then be reviewed by a core contributor.

 <a name="templates"></a>
 ## Template for Pull Request, Proposal, Request or Bugfixes

-Please include the following template when opening an issue on Github:
+Please include the following template when opening an issue on GitHub:

     | Q             | A
     | ------------- | ---